carpentries/instructor-training/episodes/21-carpentries.md

 - "Describe where you can go to get information on running a workshop."
 keypoints:
 - "Carpentry materials are all openly licensed, but Software and Data Carpentry names and logos are trademarked."
-- "Carpentry workshops must cover core concepts, have at least one certified instructor, use our pre- and post-workshop surveys and report attendance information."
+- "Carpentry workshops must cover core concepts, have at least one certified instructor, use our pre- and post-workshop surveys and report attendance information.
+- "Guidance for teaching and hosting workshops is provided in The Carpentries Handbook."

 ---